heraldgo/heraldd/README.md

 [herald exe server](https://github.com/heraldgo/heraldd/tree/master/executor/herald-exe-server).

 `data_dir` is used to keep output files from the remote execution.
-`secret` must be exactly the same with herald exe server or the request will be rejected. `secret` is used for SHA256 HMAC of the request body.
+`secret` must be exactly the same with herald exe server or the request will be rejected.
+`secret` is used for SHA256 HMAC signature of the request body.

 ```yaml
 executor: